 The devil knows when we are vulnerable, and his subtle deceiving whispers walked me into a season of fear, anxiety, and stress.
 I didn’t notice it at first.
 I just felt disappointed, confused, and embarrassed by another unsuccessful adoption.
 “God, why do we feel called to adopt when it’s not working?”
 When our birth mom was in the hospital contracting the night before Liam was born, I went up at ministry time during Core to receive prayer.
 I tried to be strong, but I was disappointed.
 That night God brought some healing and comfort through the prayers of my friends.

 But after Liam passed away, unhealed emotional wounds became a stronghold in my life.
 Ladies, we need to expose the devil when his lies feel true.
+Find a few ladies that you trust, be honest and let His light shine into your situation.
 I couldn’t have done this alone.
-Throughout this process I received advice, wisdom, and guidance from mentors.
-I’ve been a recipient of what Titus 2 is supposed to look like because the ladies in my life have taken this seriously.
+God has given us the gift of community.
+Throughout this process I received advice, wisdom, and guidance from friends.
+I’ve been a recipient of what Titus 2 is supposed to look like because the ladies in my life have taken Titus 2 seriously.
 What did that look like?

 - The book a friend gave me on miscarriages.